-If you are experiencing any of these smelly shower drains problems, there are ways to fix them!
+If you are experiencing any of these smelly drain problems, there are ways to fix them!
 With a little effort, you can have a clean and fresh-smelling shower again in no time.
 Thanks for reading!
 We hope this blog post was helpful!
 Leave us a comment if you have any questions.
 We are always happy to help!

 READ NEXT: How to Make Your Glass Shower Doors Sparkle?